junit-team/junit4/CONTRIBUTING.md

 ## Limitations

-The JUnit team is not accepting changes to the code under the following paths :
+The JUnit team is not accepting changes to the code under the following paths:

 * `src/main/java/junit`
 * `test/java/junit/tests/framework`